 Besides money, there are plenty of reasons why people choose to follow a vegetarian diet.
 Here are just a few:

-Another major factor in making the change to a plant-based diet include concerns about the environment and climate change.
+Another major factor in making the change to a plant-based diet includes concerns about the environment and climate change.
 Several reports have recently claimed that cutting down on meat and dairy products is one of the best ways for individuals to help tackle climate change as meat farming is such a massive contributor to CO2 emissions.

 A veggie diet can also help you keep a clear (or clearer) conscience when it comes to animal welfare.
 In fact, using this vegetarian calculator you can work out how many animals haven’t been eaten thanks to your change in diet, along with how much you’ve helped to reduce CO2 emissions.
 It shows that by being vegetarian for just one year, 202 animals haven’t been eaten thanks to you.

 And let’s not forget your health.
 While meat is a great source of protein if you’re eating the right thing (chicken, fish and minimal red meat), too much low-quality, processed meats can have a negative impact on your health.
-Let’s be honest, there’s a big difference between a grilled chicken breast with a side of veggies versus that late night takeaway burger.
+Let’s be honest, there’s a big difference between a grilled chicken breast with a side of veggies versus that late-night takeaway burger.
 Staying clear of red and processed meat lowers your risk of heart disease, plus it means you’ll be getting your five a day with ease so your diet will be packed full of healthy vitamins.

 However, it’s important you watch your diet as turning veggie won’t automatically make you healthier.
 You’ll have to ensure you’re still getting enough iron and protein from vegetarian alternatives like beans and pulses.
 But overall a vegetarian diet can do great things for your health.